kayleeisokay/kayleeisokay.github.io/_posts/2025-08-18-1d-advection.md

 ## Personal Note - Motivations

 Lately, I've been interested in the mathematics of fluid dynamics because of a [blog post](https://theoceancleanup.com/updates/forecasting-ocean-plastic-around-the-globe-a-deep-dive-into-modeling-the-garbage-patches/) by the Ocean Cleanup, which details their ocean modeling approach.
 I’ve been interested in scientific modeling for a long time, but didn’t have the background to understand it.
 After taking AM115, I feel like I understand it now since we covered advection briefly, using car traffic as a case.
 I wanted to take what I learned and apply it to study the movement of plastic pollution in water.
 I find myself particularly driven when self-studying for these topics.
-The fear of having to go back to working in the private sector as a data scientist gives me all the motivation I need.
+The possibility of having to go back to the private sector as a data scientist gives me all the motivation I need (^^).

 ## Advection